The Complexity of Resilience Problems via Valued Constraint Satisfaction: Conclusion and Future Work

 \begin{question} \begin{itemize} \item[] \item Does our notion of pp-constructability change if we restrict to finitary fractional homomorphisms $\omega$? \item Is there a valued structure $\Gamma$ with an oligomorphic automorphism group and a valued relation $R$ such that $R$ is not improved by all fractional polymorphism of $\Gamma$, but \emph{is} improved by all finitary fractional polymorphisms $\omega$? \item In particular, are these statements true if we restrict to valued $\tau$-structures $\Gamma$ that arise from resilience problems as described in Proposition~\ref{prop:connection}? \end{itemize} \end{question}

-In the following, we formulate a common generalisation of the complexity-theoretic implications of Conjecture~\ref{conj:tract} and the infinite-domain tractability conjecture from~\cite{BPP-projective-homomorphisms} that concerns a full complexity classification of VCSPs for valued structures from reducts of finitely bounded homogeneous structures. \begin{conjecture} Let $\Gamma$ be a valued structure with finite signature such that $\Aut(\Gamma) = \Aut(\bB)$ for some reduct $\bB$ of a countable finitely bounded homogeneous structure.
+In the following, we formulate a common generalization of the complexity-theoretic implications of Conjecture~\ref{conj:tract} and the infinite-domain tractability conjecture~\cite[Conjecture 1.2]{BPP-projective-homomorphisms} that concerns a full complexity classification of VCSPs for valued structures from reducts of finitely bounded homogeneous structures. \begin{conjecture} Let $\Gamma$ be a valued structure with finite signature such that $\Aut(\Gamma) = \Aut(\bB)$ for some reduct $\bB$ of a countable finitely bounded homogeneous structure.
 If $(\{0,1\};\OIT)$ has no pp-construction in $\Gamma$, then $\VCSP(\Gamma)$ is in P (otherwise, we already know that $\VCSP(\Gamma)$ is NP-complete by Theorem~\ref{thm:fb-NP} and Corollary~\ref{cor:OIT}). \end{conjecture}

 One might hope to prove this conjecture under the assumption of the infinite-domain tractability conjecture.
 Recall that also the finite-domain VCSP classification was first proven conditionally on the finite-domain tractability conjecture~\cite{KolmogorovKR17,KozikOchremiak15}, which was only confirmed later~\cite{ZhukFVConjecture,BulatovFVConjecture}.
+Note that Conjecture~\ref{conj:VCSP} does not generalize Conjecture~\ref{conj:tract}, because it does not provide an algebraic condition for tractability.
+However, Conjecture~\ref{conj:VCSP} would imply a P vs. NP-complete dichotomy for resilience problems.

 We also believe that the `meta-problem' of deciding whether for a given conjunctive query the resilience problem is in P is decidable.
-This would follow from a positive answer to Conjecture~\ref{conj:tract} because $\Gamma^*_m$ can be computed and Item 4 of Proposition~\ref{prop:black-box} for the finite-domain valued structure $\Gamma^*_m$ can be decided algorithmically using linear programming~\cite{Kolmogorov-Meta}.
+This might follow from a positive answer to Conjecture~\ref{conj:tract} if an appropriate $\bB$ can be found effectively, because then $\Gamma^*_{\bB,m}$ can be computed effectively and Item 4 of Proposition~\ref{prop:black-box} for the finite-domain valued structure $\Gamma^*_{\bB,m}$ can be decided using linear programming~\cite{Kolmogorov-Meta}.

 \begin{acks} The first two authors have been funded by the European Research Council (Project POCOCOP, ERC Synergy Grant 101071674) and by the DFG (Project FinHom, Grant 467967530).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-The third author was supported by the DFG project LU 1417/3-1 QTEC. \end{acks}
+The third author was supported by the DFG project LU 1417/3-1 QTEC.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/ESP6949724.